Vasita27/Codex/README.md

 - **README Generator:**  Enter a GitHub repository URL, and Codex will generate a README file.
 You can then download or copy the generated README.
 - **Code Summarizer:** Provide a GitHub repository URL, select files, and Codex will generate a summary.
 Download the summary as a PDF.
-- **Dependency Graph Viewer:** Enter a GitHub repository URL, and Codex will display an interactive dependency graph.
-Explore the relationships between files.
 - **Code Querying:**  Input a repository URL, specify a branch, ask your code related question and receive relevant answers.
 - **User Authentication:** Create an account or log in to access the application's features.